-Patrice embarked on a quest to assist businesses and nonprofits to generate ROI on their digital and social media investment by launching consulting firm Raise Your Share
+Patrice embarked on a quest to assist businesses and nonprofits with digital and social media by launching consulting firm Raise Your Share

 in 2010.
-Her offline career includes almost a decade at Cincinnati Magazine
+Her offline career includes a decade at Cincinnati Magazine

-as Publisher, radio account management for 700WLW plus eight professional and college sports networks, audience development for radio and television stations and radio general sales management.
-The immediacy of radio plus publishing’s editorial and design capacity combined into Soapbox
+as Publisher; radio account management for Clear Channel 700WLW plus 8 professional and college sports networks; audience development for radio and television stations and radio station general sales management.
+The immediacy of radio plus publishing’s ability to tell stories combined into Soapbox

 Soapdish Columnist: Casey Coston